General terms and conditions

 - In the event of bankruptcy, suspension of payments, liquidation, seized assets, death or guardianship the claims of Youngbits and the obligations of the Counterparty towards Youngbits shall be immediately due and payable.

 - Any reasonably incurred judicial and enforcement costs shall be for the account of the Counterparty as well.

 - This provision only applies to the Counterparty in the capacity of Consumer.

 - In the case of Distance, Service Youngbits is entitled to demand advance payment with a maximum of 50 percent of the price.

 - In the case of Distance Service, the Counterparty is entitled to withdraw from the agreement within fourteen calendar days after concluding the Agreement without stating reasons.

 - The Counterparty may withdraw from the Agreement by using the withdraw form placed by Youngbits on its website or in a manner chosen by the Counterparty.

 - The Counterparty loses its right to withdraw when the assignment is fully performed.
-In addition, the Counterparty loses its right of withdrawal when the performance of the assignment by Youngbits has begun with the Counterparty’s prior express consent, and with the acknowledgement that it will loses its right of withdrawal once Youngbits has fully performed the Assignment.
+In addition, the Counterparty loses its right of withdrawal when the performance of the assignment by Youngbits has begun with the Counterparty’s prior express consent, and with the acknowledgment that it will lose its right of withdrawal once, Youngbits has fully performed the Assignment.

 - If the Counterparty has exercised the right of withdrawal, Youngbits will refund the full amount paid including shipment costs within fourteen calendar days of the dissolution of the Agreement.